Hidden River Cave- Horse Cave, KY

 This fascinating excursion lasted an hour or so, but the time passed quickly.
 They offer three- and five-hour tours for the serious spelunker, involving much smaller spaces.
 If that’s your thing, this is a great place to enjoy!

 I highly recommend taking advantage of Hidden River Cave in the cooler, off-season.
 The temperature generally remains constant; often warmer than above ground!
 Our tour guide noted that it’s best to avoid the mid-summer heat when climbing the stairs out of the cave, as well.

 As I mentioned, Horse Cave is a quaint little town that is home to little shops such as Nana’s Primatives and Crafts and All Things by Mel and locally owned restaurants like Turtlelini’s Pizza and Five Broke Girls.

 And up the road just a couple miles is Kentucky Down Under which offers cave tours and a zoo that features a number of animals from Australia!
 But that’s another blog where you’ll see me petting kangaroos.
 Here’s a teaser… a little joey!
 Cutest things you’ll lay eyes on.
 I visited in November which was perfect timing when the babies were just exploring more outside their mothers’ pouches.

 Hidden River Cave is an awesome place to visit, especially if you live in Kentucky.
 Explore your own backyard to discover this secluded treasure and dive in!

-* Family friendly I have driven I-65 on the Bluegrass Parkway a hundred times and I’ve seen the signs for the caves more than I can count.
-Though I’m a bit claustrophobic, I finally took the opportunity to stop and enjoy them and I couldn’t have been more thrilled!
-The Hidden River Cave and American Cave Museum…
+I have driven I-65 on the Bluegrass Parkway a hundred times and I’ve seen the signs for the caves more than I can count.
+Though I’m a bit claustrophobic, I finally took the opportunity to stop and enjoy Horse Cave, KY and I couldn’t have been more thrilled!
+The Hidden River Cave and American Cave…